-D 1 Draft- Checklist for Submission of Post-Harvest Process Validation Studies for Vibrio vulnificus and Vibrio parahaemolyticus Explar nation of PHP Method Validated 1.
-Method name 2.
-Specific information about machinery, equipment, or supplies necessary to perform the method of PHP is provided 3.
+Praft- Checklist for Submission of Post-Harvest Process Validation Studies for Vibrio vulnificus and Vibrio parahaemolyticus Explanation of PHP Method Validated 1.
+Method name 2. method of PHP is provided 3.
 Standard operating procedures: Detailed description of the PHP method validated is 4.
 What are the specific issues that must be accounted for during processing?
 For example, is there a limit to number of shellfish, spacing, hold times that are considered part of the 5.
-Internal quality control measures for equipment calibration, maintenance, repair and for Oh: a et performance checks are explained.
-Does the process reduce the level of Vibria vulnificus and/or Vibria navela amaluticus in the 1. process to non-detectable (<30MPN/gram) and achieve a minimum 3.52 log reduction?
+Internal quality control measures for equipment calibration, maintenance, and repair and for performance checks are explained.
+Object ives to be Accomplished 1.
+Does the process reduce the level of Vibrio vulnificus and/or Vibrio parahaemolyticus in the process to non-detectable (<30MPN/gram) and achieve a minimum 3.52 log reduction?
 2. Was the process validated by demonstrating that the process will reliably achieve the appropriate reduction in the target pathogen(s) in a study as outlined in Guidance Documents Chapter IV, Naturally Occurring Pathogens.
-Metho d of Analysis 1.
-Was laboratory analysis performed by a laboratory that has been evaluated by FDA or an FDA certified LEO and found to "conform" or "provisionally conform" with the requirements of the National Shellfish Sanitation Program (NSSP) Model Ordinance Chapter III and supporting Guidance Documents?
+Metho d of Analysis Was laboratory analysis performed by a laboratory that has been evaluated by FDA or an FDA certified LEO and found to "conform" or "provisionally conform" with the requirements of the National Shellfish Sanitation Program (NSSP) Model Ordinance Chapter III and supporting Guidance Documents?
 2. Are all variables that could affect the outcome of the PHP identified: temperatures, weights or other pertinent information?
 Pre Pr ocessed Samples to attain initial levels 1.
 Microbiological testing for initial levels was done by a 3-tube MPN using appropriate dilutions (10-1 to 10-6).
 2. Was the initial level of Vibrios for each lot of shellfish used in the validation 10,000 MPN per gram or greater based on the adjusted geometric mean (AGM) of the MPNs/g of four 3.
 How were the zero hour levels achieved: through naturally occurring Vibrio levels in shellfish, time/temperature abuse, inoculation?
-(Inoculation is not preferred) Enume eration of or Processed Samples 1.
+(Inoculation is not preferred) Enum eration of or Processed Samples 1.
 Does a sample consist of a composite of 10 to 12 oysters processed at one time from one 2.
 Is there data on ten processed samples obtained on each of three processing days (total of 30 samples)?
 3. Microbiological testing for processed samples was done with a single dilution five-tube MPN, inoculating with either 0.01 g or 0.1 g of shellfish.
 4. Are only analytical methods to determine Vibrio levels previously endorsed by the ISSC as indicated in Model Ordinance Chapter XVI.
 Post-Harvest Processing?
 5. Was microbiological testing for processed samples done with a single dilution five-tube MPN, inoculating with either 0.01 g or 0.1 g of shellfish per tube?
 6. For the process to be validated, no more than three samples out of 30 may fail.
 Failure is based on the Guide for the Control of Molluscan Shellfish 2009 Section IV.
 Guidance Documents Chapter IV.
 Naturally Occurring Pathogens .04 Post Harvest Processing (PHP) Validation/Verification Guidance for Vibrio vulnificus and Vibrio parahaemolyticus.